ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2023.md

 	- Variety of information and data sources that could be of interest for ALTO
 	- Discussion with the chairs in IETF is ongoing e.g., bottleneck structures
 	- Idea to stengthen how ALTO can be used better in production environment
+	- Comments:
+		- long term approach, ALTO can play the role of NETWORK EXPOSURE FUNCTION
+		- network and cost map might be limited use cases
+		- comments are welcome i.e., feedback in our next week meeting
+		- check: bgp communities and LS to revisit both draft as suggested by the WG Chairs (draft-contreras-alto-bgp-communities & draft-zhang-alto-bgp-ls)

+**Potential Future Activities**
+	What is the next programmable frontier e.g., layer 4 as control point?
+	Please, think about it.

 ------------------------------